ivine369/portfolio/README.md/README.md

 ## Description

-- Basic information about me to help my customers and anyone who would want to reach out to me
+- Basic information about me to help my customers and anyone who would want to reach out to me.

 ## Setup/Installation Requirements